fyrejet/fyrejet/README.md

 Unfortunately, that comes at a cost.
 While Express brings the speed of development, its performance is just okay-ish.
 Other frameworks either provide different APIs, are incompatible with Express middlewares or provide less functionality.
 For instance, Restana, a great API-oriented framework by jkybernees provides incredible performance, but only a subset of Express APIs, making it not suitable as an Express replacement.
 Moreover, Express relies on `Object.setPrototypeOf` in request handling, which is inherently slow (see https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/setPrototypeOf) and whose performance has drastically decreased after Node.js 12.18.1 was released.

-Fyrejet does not strive to be the fastest framework.
-However, Fyrejet seeks to be faster than Express, while providing very Express-like API.
-In fact, Fyrejet uses slightly modified<sup>[1](#footnote1)</sup> Express automated unit tests to verify the codebase.
-Moreover, Fyrejet offers you the ability to use Express APIs with uWebSockets.js (not production ready yet).
+Fyrejet previously did not strive to be the fastest framework, seeking instead to only provide Express-like API and better performance.
+However, Fyrejet is now aimed at becoming one of the fastest pure Node.js full-featured frameworks, without using native code.
+In fact, Fyrejet uses slightly modified<sup>[1](#footnote1)</sup> Express tests to verify the codebase.
+Moreover, Fyrejet offers you the ability to use Express APIs with uWebSockets.js (not production ready yet), if you decide that native Node.js HTTP server is not fast enough for your needs.

 Starting with Fyrejet 2.2.x, Fyrejet is only compatible with Node.js 12 and higher.

 <a name="footnote1">[1]</a>:

 * `50` tests removed, because they are arguably irrelevant (`test/Route.js` and `test/Router.js`)
+* `~6` tests removed in Fyrejet 4 that rely on Prototype modification that is not allowed in Fyrejet 4.
 * `~6` tests modified to test a replacement API instead (`req.currentUrl`)
 * Some tests have been removed in 3.x (some `res.send`,  `res.json` and `res.jsonp` tests, because they test removed functionality, that has long been deprecated in Express - namely, ability to set status through these methods)
 * `req.acceptsEncoding()`, `req.acceptsCharset()` and `req.acceptsLanguage()` and `req.hose()` tests are fully removed, since they have been long deprecated.